Framework OND

 Frequently asked questions

-Does Framework OND apply to every engagement?
+Does Framework OND apply to every project?

 Not as a rigid template.
 We use it as a working structure and adapt the phases to the problem, team maturity, and service model involved.